-Mission Statement: Working for Peace Hebron Freedom Fund and Justice supports the resilience and nonviolent struggle of the Palestinian community.
+Mission Statement: Working for Peace and Justice, Friends of Hebron supports the resilience and nonviolent struggle of the Palestinian community.

 Our Goals: We advocates for justice, freedom, equality, and self-determination for Palestinians in accordance with international law.
 We seek to end Israel’s occupation of the West Bank, Gaza, and East Jerusalem and systems of inequality and apartheid where separate laws are applied to separate groups of people.

 Support the resiliency of the Palestinian community in Hebron, especially in the H2 area under Israeli military control, to remain to remain in their homes despite the hardships and violence they face from the occupation.

 Empower, educate, and train Palestinian youth to use nonviolence as a means of resistance and to use cameras to document human rights violations.

 Raise awareness in the international community about the situation in Hebron and encourage them to take action to advocate for freedom, justice, and equality for Palestinians.

 Support the Palestinian community in Hebron to use of creative nonviolent direct action as a peaceful way to pressure the Israeli government to end its policies of apartheid and occupation.